Red-J/PS4-AvatarDumperInjector_V2/README.md

 This version of payload will work on 4.55 (untested),4.74(untested),5.05(working) or 6.72(working).

-You must use a bin loader to use it at the moment
+You can use a bin loader or use 5.05 html version or 6.72 javascript version (combined with a JB for 6.72)

 The payload will check if an USB key is connected and contain "Avatar_Inject" folder.